sclarkstone/milestoneProject2/README.md

     * 'Warning: Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections.' - As the hero-outer has no header text to be associated with it to fix this warning i turned the hero-outer section into a div.

     * After correcting the above errors and re running the w3c validator the following message came 'Document checking completed.
 No errors or warnings to show'.

-* HTML using W3C validator - map.html
+* HTML using [W3C validator]('https://validator.w3.org/nu/?doc=https%3A%2F%2Fsclarkstone.github.io%2FmilestoneProject2%2Fmap.html') - map.html

     * Error: Element dv not allowed as child of element section in this context.
 (Suppressing further errors from this subtree.)' - after reviewing the code i found that on line 44 of map.html i had put <dv></dv> which should have been div tags.
 After correcting this i then re run the validator and the issue was resolved.

     * 'Warning: Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections.' - As the header-top and header bottom sections had no header text to be associated with it, to fix this warning i turned the sections into divs.

     * After correcting the above errors and re running the w3c validator the following message came 'Document checking completed.
 No errors or warnings to show'.

 * CSS

-    * 'Deprecated media feature “min-device-width”' - ???????
+    * 'Deprecated media feature “min-device-width”' - amended media query in styles.css to 'min-width' as advised by the jigsaw error feedback.

-    * No errors were found when passing through the offical [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fsclarkstone.github.io%2FmilestoneProject1%2Fassets%2Fcss%2Fstyles.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) for my custom style.css. however, 17 errors were found in the bootstrap cdn.
+    * After correcting the above error and re running the jigsaw validator no errors were found when passing through the offical [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fsclarkstone.github.io%2FmilestoneProject2%2Fassets%2Fcss%2Fstyles.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) for my custom style.css. however, 17 errors were found in the bootstrap cdn.

 * JavaScript using JSHint
     * 'Line 50 - Missing semicolon.'